 Helping with Horsepower

-Helping with Horsepower is one of the motorcycle charities that designs volunteer programs that empower, encourage and raise funds for worthy biker charities.
-The Helping with Horsepower Bike Rebuild Program uses a damaged motorcycle as an effective tool to teach life lessons such as teamwork, self-confidence, problem solving and self-esteem.
+Helping with Horsepower designs volunteer programs that empower, encourage and raise funds for worthy biker charities.
+Its Bike Rebuild Program uses a damaged motorcycle as an effective tool to teach life lessons such as teamwork, self-confidence, problem solving and self esteem.

 When classic rock band Journey performed at the Chip in 2005, they raffled off a bike to help with a cancer charity.